IsaiahSavage/faithlink-mvp/docs/wiki/project-proposal.md

 ### PURPOSE AND SCOPE

 This project is being conducted as a part of my larger Honors project for HON-4099.
-This project involves the development of a mobile app for Mount Vernon Nazarene University, specifically the Belong and Life Groups, which are small groups with the goal of enriching spiritual formation on campus.
-The app’s intention is to improve help facilitate the growth of a cohesive spiritual community on Mount Vernon Nazarene University’s campus.
+This project involves the development of a mobile app for university and church small groups with the goal of enriching spiritual formation of members both as individuals and as a collective whole.
+The app’s intention is to improve help facilitate the growth of a cohesive spiritual community within these groups.
 The scope of the development outlined in this project is a fully functional front end for the application.

 ### FUNCTIONAL DESCRIPTION